Midsize Hatchback 1.4l(Volkswagen Golf, Toyota Prius, Honda Civic, etc)

 How much does a one-bedroom apartment cost to rent in Puerto la Cruz?

-In Puerto la Cruz's center, a one-bedroom apartment runs about $180 per month.
+A central one-bedroom apartment in Puerto la Cruz runs about $178 per month.
 Move further out and that drops to around $186.
 Location makes a big difference here – and furnished places or short-term rentals will cost more on top of these figures.

 What is a typical monthly food budget in Puerto la Cruz?